alvchan/kno/README.md

 ## Origin

 Created out of a need for a dumber variant of Obsidian and its link system.
-Originally was made using plaintext and Vim link jumps with `gf`, `C-o` and `less` to read like `man`.
+Originally was made using plaintext and Vim link jumps with `gf`/`C-o` and `less` to read like `man`.

 Named `kno` as search for the word 'know', but as a three letter word/name like